 The exact details will vary from one IdP solution to another, thus you should obtain the above information from your organization's IT department.

-Next, your CSM will forward your information to our R&D department, who will complete the setup and provide you with your own login URL.
+Next, the Support team will forward your information to our R&D department, who will complete the setup and provide you with your own login URL.

 Choose your own authentication method

 Falcon.io lets customers decide which of the above-mentioned authentication methods should be available for their organization's users.
-Please reach out to your CSM and let the know which authentication method you prefer.
+Please reach out to our Support team and let them know which authentication method you prefer.

-It is possible to disable all authentication methods except the one provided by the customer's IdP.
+It is possible to disable all authentication methods except the one provided by your IdP solution.